 Rev. Amanda was born and raised on a farm in rural Nova Scotia.
 After completing her B.A at St. Stephen University (officially the smallest university in Canada!) she took some time to travel and work overseas.
 Upon returning home she completed her M.A Theology and M. of Divinity at Acadia Divinity College and then did her final year of study at Presbyterian College in Montreal.
-Amanda is married to Chad Bolton and together they share the manse with two spoiled golden retrievers and a very bossy cat.
+Amanda is married to Chad Bolton and together they share the manse with a spoiled golden retriever, a very bossy cat and their son Grayson.
 While she loves reading, summers on the east coast, and crafting, nothing brings her greater joy than working with the congregation at the Kirk.
 She has long felt like the luckiest person in the world to get to share daily life with these incredible people.

 Church Administrator – Amy Holloway

 Amy was born and raised in Charlottetown, PEI and graduated from Colonel Gray Senior High School.
-She then went to New Brunswick Bible Institute to earn her Biblical and Theological Studies Diploma and then to CompuCollege to earn a Diploma in Executive Office and Computer Applications.
+She then went to New Brunswick Bible Institute to earn a diploma and then to CompuCollege to earn a Diploma in Executive Office and Computer Applications.
 She started working at the Kirk in April of 2004 and has been blessed to work there ever since.
-She has been married to her husband, Wayne, for over 20 years and they have three teenage daughters.
-She volunteers in the nursery at her Church and is on the Ladies Committee.
+She has been married to her husband, Wayne, for over 20 years and they have three daughters.
 Her hobbies include reading, baking, camping and spending time with family and friends.
-One of her favourite verses is Romans 12:12.
-“Be joyful in hope, patient in affliction, faithful in prayer.”

 Director of Music – Frances McBurnie